 - ‘Noise reduction algorithm’ helps for reducing background noise.

-The ability of a device to perform well in the noisy background:
+The ability of a device to perform well in the noisy background

-Ease of use:
+Ease of use

-Comfort in sound:
+Comfort in sound

-If you want connectivity with devices like telephone and Bluetooth devices and also wants a potential rechargeability, you must go with the upper level of technology.
+If you want connectivity with devices like telephone and Bluetooth devices and also want a potential rechargeability, you must go with the upper level of technology.
 Most of the brands do not allow connectivity at a basic level.

 If you want an advanced level of technology rather than a basic level, you have to spend more money.
-You have to spend almost $1000 more for a premium level technology than for basic level.
+You have to spend almost Rs 69,084 more for a premium level of technology than for a basic level.
 But it’s worth it if you want advanced features in your hearing aid and wants a better hearing.
 But if you are someone who stays at home all the time and watches TV and has less conversation with people then you will be ok with the basic level of technology.